 Learning about comets

-Comet Craters: It might be well known that comets create craters, but some comets are so large they can have craters themselves.
+Can comets have craters?
+It might be well known that comets create craters, but some comets are so large they can have craters themselves.
 It is difficult to find such comets, however, since the surface changes so rapidly that impact evidence sublimates away!